IELTS on Paper vs. IELTS on Computer (Part 1)

 What’s the difference?

 And since we are on the subject of handy features, here are two more: IELTS on computer comes with tools that you can use to highlight text and make notes during the Listening and Reading sections.
-In the next part, you can read about how CD IELTS offers more flexibility – don’t miss it.
+In the next part, you can read about how IELTS on computer offers more flexibility – don’t miss it.